goauthentik/authentik/website/integrations/services/jellyfin/index.md

 ### Jellyfin Configuration

-1. Navigate to your Jellyfin installation and log in with your admin account or a configured local admin account.
+1. Log in to Jellyfin with an admin account.
-2. Open the **Administrator Dashboard** and go to the **Plugins** section.
-3. Click the **Catalog** tab under **Plugins**.
-4. In the Catalog section, click the gear icon in the top-left corner.
+2. Go to **Dashboard > Plugins > Catalog**.
-5. Click the **+** button to add a new repository, and enter the following URL with the repository name "SSO-Auth":
+3. Click the gear icon in the top left, then click **+** to add a new repository.
+Use the following URL and name it "SSO-Auth":

 ```
 https://raw.githubusercontent.com/9p4/jellyfin-plugin-sso/manifest-release/manifest.json